-- Continued investment for up to date technology for Dental, Radiological Technology and welding programs. - Building construction on the Bullhead City campus for welding and HVAC instruction space. - Significant investment in technology access for continuous instruction offered in a remote setting due to the pandemic.
+- Continued investment for up to date technology for Dental, Nursing, Radiological Technology and welding programs. - > Building construction on the Bullhead City campus for welding and HVAC instruction space. - Significant investment in technology access for continuous instruction offered in a remote setting as the pandemic situation continued.